acnash/RDrugTrajectory/README.md

 **Figure 2.** Cumulative drug prescriptions stratified by patient IMD score.</br></br>
 </center>

-The first codedraft of RDrugTrajectory is able to plot the change in a patients medication starting from their first prescription (Figure 3).
+The first codedraft of rdrugtrajectory is able to plot the change in a patients medication starting from their first prescription (Figure 3).
 Later releases will factor in time.</br>

 <center>
 <img src="https://github.com/acnash/RDrugTrajectory/blob/master/images/drug_switch.png" width="450" />